 Definition 3.3.
-We call $\mathcal{L} = \langle L, h \rangle$ a model of the set Q° (of propositions from AUQL) if L is an orthomodular lattice and if h: AUQL $\mapsto L$ is a morphism in L preserving the operations \neg , \lor , and \leftrightarrow while turning them into $^{\perp}$, \cup , and \equiv , and satisfying h(A) = 1 for any $A \in Q^{\circ}$ for which $\vdash A$ holds.
+We call $\mathcal{L} = \langle L, h \rangle$ a model of the set Q° (of propositions from AUQL) if L is an orthomodular lattice and if $h: AUQL \mapsto L$ is a morphism in L preserving the operations \neg , \vee , and \leftrightarrow while turning them into \bot , \cup , and \equiv , and satisfying h(A) = 1 for any $A \in Q^{\circ}$ for which $\vdash A$ holds.

 Definition 3.4.
-We call a proposition $A \in Q^{\circ}$ true in the model \mathcal{L} if for any morphism $h: AUQL \mapsto L, h(A) = 1$ holds.
+We call a proposition $A \in Q^{\circ}$ true in the model \mathcal{L} if for any morphism $h: AUQL \mapsto L$, h(A) = 1 holds.

-Soundness theorem 3.3. $\vdash A$ only if A is true in any orthomodular model of AUQL.
+Soundness Theorem 3.3. $\vdash A$ only if A is true in any orthomodular model of AUQL.

 Proof.
-Sobociński's postulate-system for ortholattices, which we actually translated into the logic, would make our proofs of AL1-AL4 redundant.
-So, we omit them.
-The proof of RL1 is with the help of Theorem 1 straightforward and we omit it as well. \blacksquare
+Sobociński's (1975) postulate system for ortholattices, which we actually translated into the logic, would make our proofs of AL1-AL4 redundant.
+So we omit them.
+The proof of RL1 is straightforward with the help of Theorem 1 and we omit it as well.

 Lemma 3.3.
-The Lindenbaum-Tarski algebra $\mathcal{A}/\leftrightarrow$ is an orthomodular lattice with the natural isomorphism $k: \mathcal{A} \mapsto \mathcal{A}/\leftrightarrow$ which is induced by the congruence relation \leftrightarrow and which satisfies $k(\neg A) = [k(A)]^{\perp}$, $k(A \lor B) = k(A) \cup k(B)$, and $k(A \leftrightarrow B) = k(A) \equiv k(B)$.
+The Lindenbaum-Tarski algebra $\mathscr{A}/\leftrightarrow$ is an orthomodular lattice with the natural isomorphism $k: \mathscr{A} \mapsto \mathscr{A}/\leftrightarrow$ which is induced by the congruence relation \leftrightarrow and which satisfies $k(\neg A) = \lceil k(A) \rceil^{\perp}$, $k(A \lor B) = k(A) \cup k(B)$, and $k(A \leftrightarrow B) = k(A) \equiv k(B)$.

-Completeness theorem 3.4.
+Completeness Theorem 3.4.
 If A is true in any model of AUQL, then $\vdash A$.

 Proof.
-The proof is straightforward and we omit it. \blacksquare
+The proof is straightforward and we omit it.

-As we already stressed above the algebraic unified quantum logic AUQL is Remark. not intended to substitute the usual axiomatization but only to provide a distinguishing characterization of quantum logic by means of a unique operation - bi-implication - which directly stems from the operations of implication whose classical form classical implication - in turn serves for a unique characterization of classical logic.
-This new characterization will in the next section generate some further novel results but in approaching them we shall retain the whole usual logical machinery, in particular Ackermann's binary formulation which Kotas applied to modular and Goldblatt to orthomodular logic, then MacLaren's set-theoretic characterization and Goldblatt's settheoretic semantics, etc. The reason for that is twofold.
-First, the main appeal of the mentioned structures lies in the ease of the deriving new formulas, checking on decidability, etc., and this ease is based on particular properties of the underlying orthostructure on which orthomodularity or distributivity can be built.
-Eg., A2, A3, A6, and R2 express orthocomplementarity of an orthostructure and we know that i) a uniquely orthocomplemented ortholattice is an orthomodular lattice, 5,12 and ii) a uniquely complemented ortholattice is a Boolean algebra.^{12,13} (Said Greechie on the recent biannual meeting of the International Quantum Structures Association: "I've learned recently that in dealing with quantum structures we should always start from ortho-algebras.")
-Secondly, we simply could not stand the idea of forcing the reader and ourselves - through another new axiomatization and formalism.
+Remark.
+As we already stressed above, algebraic unified quantum logic AUQL is not intended to substitute the usual axiomatization, but only to provide a distinguishing characterization of quantum logic by means of a unique operation-bi-implication-which directly stems from the operations of implication whose classical form-classical implication in turn serves for a unique characterization of classical logic.
+This new characterization will in the next section generate some further novel results. but in approaching them we shall retain the whole usual logical machinery, in particular Ackermann's binary formulation which Kotas applied to modular and Goldblatt to orthomodular logic, then MacLaren's settheoretic characterization and Goldblatt's set-theoretic semantics, etc. The reason for that is twofold.
+First, the main appeal of the mentioned structures lies in the ease of deriving new formulas, checking on decidability, etc., and this ease is based on particular properties of the underlying orthostructure on which orthomodularity or distributivity can be built.
+For example, A2, A3, A6, and R2 express orthocomplementarity of an orthostructure and we know that (i) a uniquely orthocomplemented ortholattice is an orthomodular lattice (Rose, 1964; Fay, 1967) and (ii) a uniquely complemented ortholattice is a Boolean algebra (Fay, 1967; Birkhoff, 1967).
+(Greechie commented at the recent biannual meeting of the International Quantum Structures Association: "I've learned recently that in dealing with quantum structures we should always start from ortho-algebras.")
+Second, I simply could not stand the idea of forcing the reader-and myself-through another new axiomatization and formalism.